sammancoaching/website/_learning_hours/small_steps/select_order_testcases.md

 When you have half a dozen or so of those kinds of cases, ask them to prioritize/sort them.
 Which is the easiest to implement?
 Which order should we take them in?
 Hopefully they will notice you should take a number that is not divisible by 3 or 5 to begin with.
 Write numbers next to the examples (in a different colour pen) which order to implement them as test cases.

-Demonstrate how to TDD the first few test cases.
-Add extra cases for triangulation purposes - eg if they only wrote up '1 - > "1"' you may end up doing '2 -> "2"' as well.
-Explain the extra examples are useful to force you to generalize the code.
-Add the new test cases to the whiteboard.

-When it comes to the test for the impure function that prints to the console, I suggest you point out this is harder to test with a unit test and we will leave automating that test for another day.
-For today it's enough to check the pure function.
+### Demonstrate TDD

-I often use cyber-dojo for the demo, to make the TDD cycles more visible.
+If you think they need this, demonstrate how to TDD the first few test cases.
+If they handled LeapYears well in a previous session, you could skip this.
+If I do a demo, I often use cyber-dojo to make the TDD cycles more visible.

-### Reflect
-What is triangulation?
-Describe it in your own words in your notebook, or make a sketch.

 ### Do
-Have the group work in pairs or a mob to do the Kata again, starting from no code, just the examples written on the whiteboard.
+Have the group work in pairs or a mob to do the Kata, starting from no code, just the examples written on the whiteboard.
 Every 4 minutes, remind them to swap the driver.

-They should do it the same way you demonstrated, test by test in small steps.
+When it comes to the test for the impure function that prints to the console, I suggest you point out this is harder to test with a unit test and we will leave automating that test for another day.
+For today it's enough to automate the test for the pure function, and do a manual test of printing to the console.

 ### Reflect
 How did TDD feel?
-What was difficult and what was easier?
+What was difficult and what was easier compared with tests you've written before?
 Tell us the most useful thing you learnt so far.